Mkhan2317/Master-s_Thesis/README.md

 If you reference this work, please cite the thesis:

-> Joy Das, “LLM-Assisted Portfolio Construction,” Master’s Thesis, 2025.
+> MD Amir Khan, “LLM-Assisted Portfolio Construction,” Master’s Thesis, 2025.

 ## Contact